Redocly/redocly-cli/docs/commands/preview.md

 ### Select a plan for preview

-By default, the preview is run in an enterprise plan mode.
-This makes all of the enterprise features available.
+Previews are run in enterprise plan mode by default.
+This mode makes all of the enterprise features available.
-Alternatively, you can run the preview with a professional plan.
+Switch the preview to professional plan mode by setting `--plan` to `pro`.

 ```bash
 redocly preview --plan=pro